algolia/autocomplete/packages/website/docs/autocomplete-theme-classic.md

 ## CSS utility classes

+- `.aa-Panel--Scrollable`: declares the scrollable container of the panel
-- `aa-ActiveOnly`: displays an element only when the item is active
+- `.aa-ActiveOnly`: displays an element only when the item is active
-- `aa-TouchOnly`: displays an element only on touch devices.
+- `.aa-TouchOnly`: displays an element only on touch devices.

 ## Dark mode